puniverse/comsat/docs/index.md

 All HTTP request messages to a specific web actor instance will come from the same sender.
 If you `watch` that sender actor, it will emit an `ExitMessage` (signifying its death), when the session is terminated.

-When you responsd to an `HttpRequest` with an `HttpResponse`, by default, the request stream will close.
+When you respond to an `HttpRequest` with an `HttpResponse`, by default, the request stream will close.
 If, however, you wish to send the response's body in parts (e.g., for SSE, discussed in the next section), you may call `HttpRequest.openChannel`, which will return a Quasar *channel* that can be used to send [`WebDataMessage`]({{javadoc}}comsat/webactors/WebDataMessage.html)s messages to the stream.
 The stream will flush after each `WebDataMessage`'s body has been written to it.
 If `openChannel` has been called, the HTTP response stream will be closed when `close` is called on the returned channel.

 Please refer to the [Javadoc]({{javadoc}}/comsat/webactors/HttpRequest.html) for details.

 ### SSE

-SSE, or [Server-Sent Events](http://dev.w3.org/html5/eventsource/), is an HTML5 stnadard, supported by most modern browsers, for pushing discrete messages to the web client, without it sending new HTTP requests for each one.
+SSE, or [Server-Sent Events](http://dev.w3.org/html5/eventsource/), is an HTML5 standard, supported by most modern browsers, for pushing discrete messages to the web client, without it sending new HTTP requests for each one.
 A good tutorial by Eric Bidelman on SSE can be found [here](http://www.html5rocks.com/en/tutorials/eventsource/basics/).
 An SSE stream is initiated with an HTTP request; then, each event message is written to the response stream and flushed, only the messages need to be encoded according to the SSE standard.
 SSE also specifies that if the connection is closed, the client will attempt to reconnect with a new request after a timeout, that can be set by the server.

 The [`SSE`]({{javadoc}}/comsat/webactors/SSE.html) class contains a set of static utility methods that encode the events according to the SSE standard, and ensure that the response headers are set correctly (in terms of character encoding, etc.).